SridharKumarN/SRE-Automation/README.md

 Day-to-Day usage of SRE Automations

-1. Timesten DB/Instance Monitoring
+1. Timesten DB/Instance Replication Monitoring
     As you have many ways to monitori TIMESTEN DB, Here is another Way to Monitoring Timesten Database /Instance as well Data Synchronization using Python Script.
     As a Pre-Requsite, This Does requires Mailx to trigger Email Alert.

-    this is created for Telecom Application, It can be adopted for any Industry where Timesten Monitoring is requried for daily basis by placing a cronjob.
+    this is created for Telecom Application, It can be adopted for any Industry where Timesten Replication Monitoring is requried for daily basis by placing a cronjob.

 2. Delete Many Folder Old Files based on Disk Space/Disk Utilization not based on Number of Days.